wells5609/xpl/src/WebServices/README.md

 );
 ```

 3. Pass the array to the client's `multi()` method.
-This should return an array of responses with the same keys (although, possibly in a different order):
+This should return an array of responses with the same keys (although possibly in a different order):
 ```php
 $responses = $client->multi($requests);
 ```

 4. The responses can be retrieved from the array using the same key used to identify the request:
 ```php
 $yql_response = $responses['yql'];
 $pipe_response = $responses['pipe'];